A20 line: A20 gate

 The Intel 80486 and Pentium added a special pin named A20M#, which when asserted low forces bit 20 of the physical address to be zero for all on-chip cache- or external-memory accesses.
 It was necessary, since the 80486 introduced an on-chip cache and so masking this bit in external logic was no longer possible.
 Software still needs to manipulate the gate and must still deal with external peripherals (the chipset) for that.

+The PC System Design Guide PC 2001 removes compatibility for the A20 line: "If A20M# generation logic is still present in the system, this logic must be terminated such that software writes to I/O port 92, bit 1, do not result in A20M# being asserted to the processor."

 Support for the A20 gate was changed in the Nehalem microarchitecture (some sources incorrectly claim that A20 support was removed).
 Rather than the CPU having a dedicated A20M# pin that receives the signal whether or not to mask the A20 bit, it has been virtualized so that the information is sent from the peripheral hardware to the CPU using special bus cycles.
 From a software point of view, the mechanism works exactly as before, and an operating system must still program external hardware (which in-turn sends the aforementioned bus cycles to the CPU) to disable the A20 masking.

 Intel no longer supports the A20 gate, starting with Haswell.
 Page 271 of the Intel System Programmers Manual Vol. 3A from June 2013 states: "The functionality of A20M# is used primarily by older operating systems and not used by modern operating systems.
 On newer Intel 64 processors, A20M# may be absent."